Mumpiz/RednibMemory.dll/README.md

     // Write to memory

-    // An address you are interested in (for better use, you could define it in hexadecimal format and convert it to int) IntPtr pAddress = 65000;
+    // An address you are interested in (for better use, you could define it in hexadecimal format and convert it to int) int pAddress = 65000;
-    // a decimal value you want to write int intToWrite = 100;
+    // a value you want to write
+    int intToWrite = 100;
     // converting "intToWrite" to bytes
     byte[] bytesToWrite = BitConverter.GetBytes(intToWrite);
-    // writing to memory
+    // writing to memory (casting pAddress to IntPtr) memReader.WriteMemory((IntPtr)pAddress, bytesToWrite);
-    memReader.WriteMemory(pAddress, bytesToWrite);

     // Read memory